fp-cybrilla/fp-cybrilla.github.io/mf-transactions/one-time-purchases.md

 ### 1. Create a purchase order
 Some funds are not allowed for purchases and some might temporarily stop accepting purchase orders.
 Make sure you check the `purchase_allowed` field is `true` for the fund scheme(s) you are placing the order for, using the [Get fund scheme api](https://fintechprimitives.com/api/#get-single-fund-schemes-detail).

+The order creation varies slightly depending on how will the payment be made for that.

+*For payment modes: Internet Banking, UPI*
 Call the [Create order api](https://fintechprimitives.com/api/#post-create-lumpsum-order-netbanking) with the following json.
 Use the id of the bank account from which the investor will make the payment for this purchase.
 You would have got the `bank_account_id` from the create investor api call earlier.

 ```json